 GSAM generally expects that a liquidity fee would be imposed, if at all, during periods of extraordinary market stress.
 While GSAM may, in its discretion, impose a liquidity fee at any time if it determines that it is in the best interests of a Fund, GSAM generally expects that a liquidity fee would be imposed only after the Fund has notified Intermediaries and shareholders that a liquidity fee will be imposed (generally, as of the beginning of the next business day following the announcement that the Fund has imposed the liquidity fee).
-Announcements regarding the imposition of liquidity fees, or the termination of liquidity fees, will be available on the website of the Institutional Fund or Retail Fund (http://www.gsamfunds.com).
-In addition, the Institutional and Retail Fund will make such announcements through a supplement to its Prospectus and may make such announcements through a press release or by other means.
+Announcements regarding the imposition of liquidity fees, or the termination of liquidity fees, will be available on the Retail Funds' website (am.gs.com).
+In addition, the Retail Fund will make such announcements through a supplement to its Prospectus and may make such announcements through a press release or by other means.
 Liquidity fees may be terminated at any time in the discretion of GSAM.

-Liquidity fees imposed by an Institutional or Retail Fund will reduce the amount you will receive upon the redemption of your shares, and will generally decrease the amount of any capital gain or increase the amount of any capital loss you will recognize with respect to such redemption.
+Liquidity fees imposed by a Retail Fund will reduce the amount you will receive upon the redemption of your shares, and will generally decrease the amount of any capital gain or increase the amount of any capital loss you will recognize with respect to such redemption.
 There is some degree of uncertainty with respect to the tax treatment of liquidity fees received by money market funds, and such tax treatment may be the subject of future guidance issued by the Internal Revenue Service.
-If an Institutional or Retail Fund receives liquidity fees, it will consider the appropriate tax treatment of such fees to the Fund at such time.
+If a Retail Fund receives liquidity fees, it will consider the appropriate tax treatment of such fees to the Fund at such time.
 Please see the "Taxation" section of the Prospectus for further information.

-Intermediaries are required to promptly take such actions reasonably requested by an Institutional or Retail Fund, the Transfer Agent or the Investment Adviser to implement, modify or remove, or to assist the Institutional or Retail Fund in implementing, modifying or removing, a liquidity fee established by such Fund.
+Intermediaries are required to promptly take such actions reasonably requested by a Retail Fund, the Transfer Agent or the Investment Adviser to implement, modify or remove, or to assist the Retail Fund in implementing, modifying or removing, a liquidity fee established by such Fund.

-While the Board has no current intention to subject the Governments Funds to liquidity fees, the Board reserves the ability to subject these Funds to liquidity fees in the future after providing at least sixty days' prior notice to shareholders.
+While the Board has no current intention to subject the Government Funds to liquidity fees, the Board reserves the ability to subject these Funds to liquidity fees in the future after providing at least sixty days' prior notice to shareholders.

-Unprocessed purchase orders that the Institutional or Retail Fund received prior to notification of the imposition of a liquidity fee gate will be cancelled unless re-confirmed.
-Under certain circumstances, an Institutional or Retail Fund may pay redemptions without adding a liquidity fee to the redemption amount (or effect an exchange without imposing a liquidity fee) if the Fund can verify that the redemption or exchange order was submitted to an Intermediary or the Transfer Agent before the Fund imposed a liquidity fee.
+Unprocessed purchase orders that the Retail Fund received prior to notification of the imposition of a liquidity fee will be cancelled unless re-confirmed.
+Under certain circumstances, a Retail Fund may honor or pay redemptions without adding a liquidity fee to the redemption amount (or effect an exchange without imposing a liquidity fee) if the Fund can verify that the redemption or exchange order was submitted to an Intermediary or the Transfer Agent before the Fund imposed a liquidity fee.